Curt Hennig Death – Drug Overdose

 1958-2003 (age 44)

 Curt Hennig was undoubtedly one of the most beloved wrestling personalities in and out of the ring during his time with the World Wrestling Federation and World Championship Wrestling.
-Most fans know him by his name in the ring – Mr. Perfect.

 Many people believed Hennig would wrestle long into his 50s, but ultimately, the Mr. Perfect death story would cut his career and his life tragically short.